-Note Fees incur when you preview an object scanned by OSS Select.
+Note Fees are incurred when you preview an object that is scanned by using OSS Select.

-- Standard: You will incur fees when you preview an object scanned by OSS Select.
+- Standard: Fees are incurred when you preview an object that is scanned by using OSS Select.

-- IA and Archive: You will incur fees when you preview an object scanned by OSS Select and through data retrieval.
+- IA, Archive, and Cold Archive: Fees are incurred when you preview an object that is scanned by using OSS Select and data retrieval.